 The fourth practice is right conduct which includes non-killing, non-stealing, celibacy, and absence of material desires.

-Practicing celibacy is one of the right conducts of eight-fold paths of Theravada Buddhism.
-It is a prohibition on sexual misconduct.
-It refers to “not performing sexual acts”.
+Moreover, Practicing celibacy is one of the right conducts of the eight-fold paths of Theravada Buddhism.
+It is not only a prohibition on sexual misconduct.
+Also, it refers to “not performing sexual acts”.

-But for nuns and monks in monasteries, strict celibacy is insisted, because sexual cravings and relations encouraged worldly attachment.
-They become obstacles in the path of enlightenment.
+But for nuns and monks in monasteries, the insistence on strict celibacy is because sexual cravings and relations result in worldly attachment and become obstacles in the path of enlightenment.

 Om Tat Sat!

 - Ganganatha Jha, The Yoga Dharsana – the translation of Vyasa Bhasya of Yoga-sutra of Patanjali, Rajaram Tukaram Tatya, 1907.